Key Takeaways

 For most of coffee's history, farmers sold to local buyers (intermediarios) who sold to exporters who sold to importers who sold to roasters.
 Each intermediary added margin and removed information.
 The farmer never knew who drank their coffee, and the roaster never knew who grew it.
 Direct trade collapses this chain -- connecting the producer directly with the roaster or importer, creating transparency in pricing and building relationships that benefit both sides.

 But direct trade is not simple.
 It requires skills that most farmers never learned: sales, logistics, quality communication, and relationship management across cultures, languages, and time zones.
+I know because I had to learn all of this from scratch.
+Growing great coffee and selling great coffee are completely different competencies.

 Finding Buyers